MehmetAO/LOL-kda-counter/README.md

 # LOL-kda-counter

 ### The idea
 I created this program for a friend who streams on Twitch.
-The idea behind this project is creating entertainment for audience
+The idea behind this project is creating entertainment for audience.

 ### What it does
 Everytime you die in League of Legends game, a funny led sign with "Loser" written on it lights up until you get a kill to clean your name.
 When you get a kill it turns the led sign off.